-Established in 1976, WVU’s clinical law program provides over 40,000 hours of pro bono legal aid per year.
-The program was recognized with the 2012 Excellence in Pro Bono Award from the national rating service Super Lawyers.2015-16 Clinic Highlights PDF
+WVU’s clinical law program provides, on average, more than 40,000 hours of pro bono legal aid per year.
+The national legal rating service Super Lawyers presented the Clinical Law Program with the 2012 Excellence in Pro Bono Award.

 WVU Law offers clinical law opportunities in 9 areas: General Practice; Child & Family Advocacy with Medical-Legal Partnership; Entrepreneurship & Innovation; Immigration; Innocence Project; Taxpayer Advocacy; Land Use & Sustainable Development; United States Supreme Court; and Veterans Advocacy.

 The clinical law program is structured like a major law firm so that students can gain work experience across multiple practice areas.